Malaria: Epidemiology

-The WHO estimates that in 2019 there were 229 million new cases of malaria resulting in 409,000 deaths.
-Children under 5 years old are the most affected, accounting for 67% of malaria deaths worldwide in 2019.
-About 125 million pregnant women are at risk of infection each year; in Sub-Saharan Africa, maternal malaria is associated with up to 200,000 estimated infant deaths yearly.
-There are about 10,000 malaria cases per year in Western Europe, and 1300–1500 in the United States.
+The WHO estimates that in 2021 there were 247 million total cases of malaria resulting in 619,000 deaths.
+Children under five years old were the most affected, accounting for 67% of malaria deaths worldwide in 2019.
+About 125 million pregnant women were at risk of infection each year; in Sub-Saharan Africa, maternal malaria was associated with up to 200,000 estimated infant deaths yearly.
+Since 2015, the WHO European Region has been free of malaria.
+The last country to report an indigenous malaria case was Tajikistan in 2014.
+There are about 1300–1500 malaria cases per year in the United States.
 The United States eradicated malaria as a major public health concern in 1951, though small outbreaks persist.
+Locally acquired mosquito-borne malaria occurred in the United States in 2003, when eight cases of locally acquired P. vivax malaria were identified in Florida, and again in May 2023, in four cases, as well as one case in Texas, and in August in one case in Maryland.
 About 900 people died from the disease in Europe between 1993 and 2003.
 Both the global incidence of disease and resulting mortality have declined in recent years.
 According to the WHO and UNICEF, deaths attributable to malaria in 2015 were reduced by 60% from a 2000 estimate of 985,000, largely due to the widespread use of insecticide-treated nets and artemisinin-based combination therapies.
-In 2012, there were 207 million cases of malaria.
-That year, the disease is estimated to have killed between 473,000 and 789,000 people, many of whom were children in Africa.
-Efforts at decreasing the disease in Africa since 2000 have been partially effective, with rates of the disease dropping by an estimated forty percent on the continent.
+Between 2000 and 2019, malaria mortality rates among all ages halved from about 30 to 13 per 100,000 population at risk.
+During this period, malaria deaths among children under five also declined by nearly half (47%) from 781,000 in 2000 to 416,000 in 2019.